CxDrive/patcher-aki-guide/patch/outsider/outsider_version_plus_20240902_readme.txt

 - Patch with file withthe xdelta program (which I conviently placed in the zip file)

 For this game, the save file is required.
 There were some things I wanted to change in the rom before I wanted to distribute the game w/o the save, mostly dealing with the character order in the select screen, but after thinking about it, I'm okay with including a ".fla" file.

+IMPORTANT NOTE!
+There are two ".fla" files included because some everdrive clones wont be able to use to it with out a bit of hacking the file (huge thanks to Platynumx for the work on that!).
+Try the emulator one first, and if it doesn't work, try the everdrive one.

 4. The Groups